Be sure to read and comply with these guidelines to make the move from your room hassle-free .

 - This length specification accommodates the University’s many narrow walkways and sharp angle turns, which make the movement of trailers very difficult and unsafe.

-- For trailers longer than 10 feet, short-term parking will be made available in a University Lot for temporary loading.
+- For trailers longer than 10 feet, short-term parking will be made available in Lot 20 for temporary loading.
 Push carts will be provided, as available.